Hone logo

 Problem Description

-Your task is to create a JavaScript function that takes two objects as input and returns a new object representing the merged result.
-The merging process should prioritize properties from the second object, meaning if a property exists in both objects, the value from the second object should be used in the merged output.
-The function should also handle nested objects by performing a deep merge.
+You are tasked with creating a JavaScript function called mergeObjects that takes two objects as input and returns a new object containing all the properties of both input objects.
+If a property exists in both objects, the value from the second object should overwrite the value from the first object.
+The function should not modify the original objects; it should return a new merged object.

 Key Requirements:

-• If a property exists only in obj1, it should be included in the merged object.
+• If a key exists in both objects, the value from the second object should be used in the merged object.

 Expected Behavior: